C# ADO.NET ODBC tutorial

 }

-The complete program source for this section can be found in CSharpODBCExample2.cs
+The complete program source for this section is in CSharpODBCExample2.cs

 Now that we can enter a query at the command line, our application must handle queries that do more than just create result sets.
-At the moment, if we try to create a new table using the application, the OdbcDataReader will be created with no columns, so we can use this do decide how to process the query.
+At the moment, if we try to create a new table using the application, the OdbcDataReader will be created with no columns.
+We can use the OdbcDataReader to decide how to process the query.

 int fCount = DbReader.FieldCount;